- Housing and Residence Life Handbook

 Check In Procedures

-Residents may pick-up their key from the Office of Housing and Residence Life, located on the second floor in University Center Annex, during regular office hours.
-Residents who arrive after office hours should obtain their key from their University Resident Administrator between the hours of 6:00 p.m. - 9:00 p.m.
+Residents will obtain the room key from their assigned residential community.
+Residents who arrive after office hours should obtain their key from their University Community Director between the hours of 6:00 p.m. - 9:00 p.m.
 During the check-in process, a Resident Advisor will greet you and have you sign a Room Inventory Form (RIF).
 This form notes the condition of the room, common areas and its contents.
 It is important that you read the Room Inventory Form carefully.
 If you notice any discrepancies in your room or common areas that are not listed on the form, contact a staff member immediately so it can be noted.
 Failure to review these forms thoroughly could result in being charged for damages that may have previously existed.